The Perfect Compromise between Space and Affordability

 Here’s another beautiful 3-bedroom home in a bucolic setting.
 The attractive Cottage style home with Bungalow influences has 2,185 sq. ft. of living space with 2 full bathrooms and a half bath (Plan # 142-1096).

 Amazing exterior features – gable roof, white columns on stone pedestals, and wide front porch -– add to the appeal of this beautiful Craftsman style plan.
-The 2-story home has 3 bedrooms, 2 baths, and a rear porch, split master bedroom layout, and main level laundry (Plan #104-1064).
+The 2-story home has 3 bedrooms, 2 baths, a rear porch, a split master bedroom layout, and the main level laundry (Plan #104-1064).

 With its broad range of design features, style choices, and most importantly, its affordability, the three-bedroom house creates a truly “sweet spot” in the